-Area of focus Who might be harmed and how?
+Area of focus Who might be harmed and how ?
 Steps taken in order to open safely in September, including additional measures for local restrictions as applied.
 Action by whom?
 Action by when?
 Done Access/Egress of school building Transmission of disease- all user of the site Where possible, fire doors propped open to reduce the need for touching and allow natural ventilation into the building.
 Wipes and sanitiser available in reception for visitors JR/PB Prior to re- opening In place Increased and enhanced cleaning of handles and touch plates.
-Priority given to disabled users and those identified as having health-related issues. СР Guidance given to parents on drop off and pick up arrangements.
-Parents/visitors not to be allowed to congregate in small reception but to wait outside where possible Visitors to school to attend via invitation only.
+Priority given to disabled users and those identified as having health-related issues.
+Guidance given to parents on drop off and pick up arrangements.
+Parents/visitors not to be СР allowed to congregate in small reception but to wait outside where possible Visitors to school to attend via invitation only.
 Visitor Protocol written.
-LB Staff can now sign in and out by scanning a QR code on name badges to negate touching screen.
-Personal Protective Equipment Anyone attending to a suspected case of Covid- 19 From the 17 th May as per the government guidance, face coverings will no longer be required for pupils in classrooms or communal areas in school, and for staff in classrooms.
+Staff can now sign in and out by scanning a QR code on name badges to negate touching LB Personal Protective Equipment Anyone attending to a suspected case of Covid- 19 screen.
+As of 7th October, Public Health England have strongly recommended that face coverings are now worn by staff and pupils in communal areas.
 Where staff or pupils do wish to wear a face covering in a classroom and around the school site, this option currently remains permitted.
 Guidance has previously been delivered to staff and pupils for the safe use of masks, in order to reduce the risk of bacterial cross contamination as a result of misuse.
-JR/JB Upon re- opening/ on-giong In place In addition, PPE is necessary for the following situations: where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at schools, and only then if a distance of 2 metres cannot be maintained where a child or young person already has routine intimate care needs that involves the use of PPE Where close proximity working (school Site Team) is required for longer than 15 minutes, the need to issue employees with appropriate Personal Protective Equipment is assessed.
-JB
+In addition, PPE is necessary for the following situations: where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at schools, and only then if a distance of 2 metres cannot be maintained where a child or young person already has routine intimate care needs that involves JR/JB JB Upon re- opening/ on-going In place Where close proximity working (school Site Team) is required for longer than 15 minutes, the need to issue employees with appropriate Personal Protective Equipment is assessed.